Topl/Knowledge-Base/docs/Bounty_Program/01-bounty-program-overview.md

-## Steps to get involved in Apparatus's Community Bounty Program
+## Steps to get involved in Apparatus' Community Bounty Program

 🛠 Check us out on [Dework](https://app.dework.xyz/topl-97029/main-space-88431) to see if any of the currently listed tasks are a good fit for your expertise and skill sets.
 If you don't see a task that looks like a good fit, hang tight!
 Different core teams (engineering, product, growth, tokenomics, etc) will be posting bounties as often as we can.
 If you have some ideas of how you can contribute, email us at community@topl.me, to see if we can co-create a bounty for your proposed task.